model-checking/kani-verifier-blog/_posts/2022-08-17-using-the-kani-rust-verifier-on-tokio-bytes.md

 ## Using Kani

-To show how Tokio developers could integrate Kani proofs we will add our examples to (a fork of) the `BytesMut` implementation.
+To show how Tokio developers could integrate Kani proofs, we will add our examples to (a fork of) the `BytesMut` implementation.
 This has the advantage that the implementation details will be visible to our proofs.
-Like previous posts, all the code and instructions for reproducing the results of this post yourself are available.
+Like previous posts, all the code and instructions for reproducing the results of this post yourself are available (see [Further Reading](#further-reading)).

 ### A simple example